 Climate Change and Forests

-Although we don’t know for sure how or when climate change will affect forests, the predictions for our region include higher summer and winter temperatures, wetter winters and drier summers.
-Other changes include higher CO2 levels and high ground level ozone pollution.
-These changes will have some positive effects, but more likely the effects will not be favorable.
-For example, the warmer climate will mean a longer growing season and higher growth rates, but will also increase insect pest reproduction and expansion upward in elevation and farther north from their historic ranges.
+Although we don’t know for sure how or when climate change will affect forests, the predictions for our region include higher summer and winter temperatures, wet winters and drier summers.
+Other changes include higher CO2 levels and higher ground level ozone pollution.
+Some changes will have positive effects, but more likely the effects will not be favorable.
+For example, the warmer climate will mean a longer growing season and higher growth rates, but may also increase insect pest reproduction and expansion upward in elevation and farther north from their historic ranges.
 See below for a list of links on climate change impacts on forests.

 Here in Vermont, we have observed some changes linked to climate change.
-The timing of spring seems to be earlier, resulting in changes to associated ecosystem activities, as well as human activities such as the timing of maple syrup production.
-Likewise, there is evidence that tree species elevation limits have changed.
-A recent study on Camel’s Hump showed that as temperatures over the 40-year period (1964-2004) warmed on the mountain (1.1 C), deciduous trees from the low elevations were able to grow at higher elevations.
-Other species changes, including a reduction in sugar maple trees, are predicted in this century.
-Our current climate, supporting a sugar maple-beech-birch forest, will transition to more of an oak-hickory or oak-pine forest.
+The timing of spring is generally earlier, resulting in changes to associated ecosystem activities, as well as activities such as the timing of maple syrup production.
+Likewise, there is evidence that tree species elevation limits may be changing.
+A recent study on Camel’s Hump showed that as temperatures over the 40-year period (1964-2004) increased on the mountain (1.1 C), deciduous trees from the low elevations were able to grow at higher elevations.
+Other species changes, including a reduction in balsam fir and sugar maple trees, are predicted in this century.
+Our current climate, supporting a sugar maple-beech-birch forest, will transition to favor more of an oak-hickory or oak-pine forest.
 Maintaining the health of trees can help slow species changes.
 See below for a list of links on Vermont climate change impacts.

 Greenhouse gas and carbon management links:

 Climate change impacts on forests links: